adhishthite/kura/README.md

     print(f"Created {len(reduced_clusters)} meta clusters")
     print(f"Checkpoints saved to: {checkpoint_manager.checkpoint_dir}")
-    print("Failed summaries are stored in summaries_errors.jsonl if any errors occurred") print("Running again will load these errors and skip those conversations")
+    print("Failed summaries are stored in summaries_errors.jsonl if any errors occurred") print("Failed clusters are stored in clusters_errors.jsonl if any errors occurred") print("Running again will load these errors and skip those conversations")

 if __name__ == "__main__":